restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 This post will explain Content Defined Chunking (CDC) and how it is used by restic.

-Backup programs need to deal with large amounts of data, saving each file again to the backup location when a subsequent (usually called "incremental") backup is created is not efficient.
+Backup programs need to deal with large volumes of changing data.
+Saving the whole copy of each file again to the backup location when a subsequent (usually called "incremental") backup is created is not efficient.
 Over time, different strategies have emerged to handle data in such a case.

-Data de-duplication can be applied twice in a backup program: Remove duplicate data from the same or different files within the same backup process (*inter-file de-duplication*), e.g. the initial backup, and between several backups of the same data (*inter-backup de-duplication).
-While the former is desirable to have, much more important is the latter de-duplication.
+In a backup program, data de-duplication can be applied in two locations:
+Removing duplicate data from the same or different files within the same backup process (*inter-file de-duplication*), e.g. the initial backup, or removing it between several backups of the same data (*inter-backup de-duplication*).
+While the former is desirable to have, the latter is much more important.

 ### Strategies